- SATURDAY, APRIL 15, 2023

 One person’s unwanted but reusable items are someone else’s treasure.
 During Curbside Giveaway Days, place used items that are in good condition on your property (next to the sidewalk or curb) for others to take.
 This initiative gives useful items a new life while keeping them out of the landfill.
 It also encourages recycling, builds a stronger community and contributes to a more sustainable city.

 Mark your items with as “FREE” with a free Community Curbside Giveaway Sign, or create your own, and set them out on the event day morning between 7 a.m. and 5 p.m.
 If you wish to donate any leftover items, please contact a local charity or schedule a large item collection with the Niagara Region.
 (Scroll down to see what else you can do with leftover items.)

 Promote your Giveaway items online!

 Let everyone know about the great items you're giving away!
-Check out our Facebook event and share photos and descriptions.
+Check out the Facebook Event to share photos and descriptions.
 Just remember, this is a public event and your photos and any other information you share may be seen by anyone.
-On Instagram and Twitter, use #curbsidegiveaway to reach more people, too!
+On Instagram and Twitter, use #nfcurbside to reach more people, too!

 Curbside giveaway etiquette and safety tips